 Your regular routines are likely going to be disrupted as you plan for and execute a relocation.
 But it’s important to minimize the disruption in the routine of your pet as much as possible to avoid problems down the road.
 Try to stick with the pet’s regular schedule of feeding, exercise and playtime.

 If you’re selling a home, there are going to be lots of strangers around in the coming months – realtors, potential buyers, inspectors.
-Make plans for your pet for during these times.
-Perhaps your pet should be confined to a familiar crate so that he/ she feels safe when there are newcomers in the house.
+Make plans to keep your pet occupied during these times.
+Perhaps your pet should be confined to a familiar crate so that he/she feels safe when there are newcomers in the house.
 Or, a particularly sensitive animal might do better staying with a neighbor or boarding at a kennel during these times.

 Most states have laws pertaining to the entry of pets, and many municipalities enforce specific pet regulations.
 Contact the state veterinarian in the capitol of your new home state to learn about the laws, and get in touch with the city clerk or town hall in your new city to learn about license fees, leash laws, fences, and other pet restrictions.